dsukruth/blog_site/_data/blog/2022-03-09-how-to-start-learning-solidity-for-beginners.md

 ---
 **What is solidity?**

-> Solidity is an object-oriented programming language for implementing smart contracts.It is also high-level statically typed programming language
+> Solidity is an object-oriented programming language for implementing smart contracts.It is also high-level statically typed programming language.

+With solidity you can create contracts for uses such as voting,crowdfunding,blind auctions and multi-signature wallets.

+Following things we will be using to write solidity programming:

+* Remix IDE (Recommended)

+  You will find the link online REMIX IDE below